Zabbix is one of the top tools available today for network monitoring and management.

 If you think any of these shortcomings will impact you in a big way, you can consider alternative tools that are equally good, if not better.

 As mentioned before, Zabbix is a great and comprehensive tool for network monitoring, but it is good to know the alternatives too, so you can make informed choices.

-Solarwinds NPM is a popular tool that comes from Solarwinds, a company known for its top-class monitoring tools.
+SolarWinds Network Performance Monitor (NPM) is a popular tool that comes from SolarWinds, a company known for its top-class monitoring tools.

-The features of Solarwinds NPM are exhaustive, and here’s a look at some of the important ones.
+Key Features: The features of SolarWinds NPM are exhaustive, and here’s a look at some of the important ones.

 - Quickly detects, diagnoses and resolve network issues.

 - It is integrated with NetPath to give you detailed analysis along critical paths.

 - You can view performance, traffic and configuration details of all devices and applications located on-premises or in the cloud.